 - Using church parchments to understand more about your ancestors’ daily lives

 I hope you’ll subscribe to this blog so you can follow along on this genealogical journey, and read all future articles on this site.
-Desktop viewers can subscribe using the form at the right side at the top of your screen.
+Desktop viewers can subscribe using the opt-in form at the right side at the top of your screen.
 If you are viewing on a mobile device and cannot see the form, you can subscribe by sending a blank email to firstname.lastname@example.org.

 Lastly, if you have any questions or comments about this article, or if you’d like to talk to me about researching your family history, please feel free to drop me a line via the contact form on this site, or leave a comment at the bottom of this page.

 Join our Trentino Genealogy Group on Facebook: http://facebook.com/groups/TrentinoGenealogy